-Poor man’s ginseng.
-Dang-shen in Traditional Chinese Medicine.
+Codonoposis is known as poor man’s ginseng and Dang-shen in Traditional Chinese Medicine.
 In the journal, FEMS Microbiology Ecology, Lodi and colleagues (2023) write:

 For thousands of years, the roots of this plant have been used as a food and medicine in Asian countries such as China, Japan, and Korea (He et al. 2014b, Zeng et al. 2022).